Why should businesses worry?

 Ready-made toolkits for attacks are also available for budding criminals with little technical knowledge required to run attacks on their own:

 An attack can damage a business’s financial health directly, and the recovery process can be lengthy and costly.
-It’s estimated that cyber crimes costs SMEs around £800
+It’s estimated that it costs the small business community £4.5 billion annually.

 Attacks resulting in a data breach and exposure of customers’ confidential information negatively impact customers’ views of the business:

-Criminals may steal your employees' or customers' personal details and as it's your responsibility to safeguard this data it can be constituted as a breach of the Data Protection Act (DPA).
+Criminals may steal your employees' or customers' personal details and as it's your responsibility to safeguard this data it can be constituted as a breach of the Data Protection Act (DPA) and General Data Protection Regulation (GDPR).

-This could result in compensation to individuals who suffered damage from the breach or severe penalties from the ICO (Information Commissioner's Office) where you can be fined up to £500,000.
+This could result in compensation to individuals who suffered damage from the breach or severe penalties from the ICO (Information Commissioner's Office) where you can be fined up to 20 million euros (or equivalent in sterling).

 Businesses must be able to prove that any data they hold is protected or face the risk of hefty fines.